mercadopago/devsite-docs/guides/additional-content/your-integrations/webhooks.en.md

 ```
 ]]]

-2. Implement the notifications receiver using the following code as an example:
+2. Implement the notification receiver using the following code as an example:

 ```php
 <?php